bazelbuild/bazel/site/docs/skylark/repository_rules.md

 ---
 layout: documentation
-title: Repository Rules
+title: Repository rules
 ---
-# Repository Rules
+# Repository rules

 An [external repository](../external.md) is a rule that can be used only in the `WORKSPACE` file and enables non-hermetic operation at the loading phase